wfkincaid/HanLab_notes/afp_expression.md

 		- For Amp: "1000X" = 125 mg/mL, make in 15 mL falcon tube
 			- 625 mg in 5 mL H$_2$O
 			- vortex to dissolve, label
+--- If spliting into 2 days split here
 #### Inoculate SCs, start expression (DO AFTER 5 pm)
 - Make sure SCs are cooled after autoclaving if done on the same day
 - Make sure to have an available incubator set to 37 $^o$C, shaking at 200 rpm